Daily Water Intake Calculator

 There is no evidence to support the notion that drinking more water will improve the skin complexion, remove wrinkles, acne, or help with other skin conditions.
 Increasing the water intake will improve the skin thickness and density in persons with low initial water intake, but if you are already drinking adequate amounts of water, increasing that will not be beneficial for your skin .

 A prospective study in 2017 found that "there was no survival advantage in association with higher total or plain water intake in men or women in this national cohort" so even though proper water intake appears to have certain benefits they may not go as far as increasing your live span.
 However, it is unclear what size of effect the study was powered to exclude.
 While all-risk mortality is an important measurement, quality of life and achievements should be taken into account when considering the usefulness of knowing how much water you need to drink and of abiding to those recommendations.

 Weight loss by drinking more water?

 A 2014 non-controlled study of 50 female overweight women established that drinking water three times a day 30 min before breakfast, lunch, and dinner, to a total of 1.5L above the recommended daily amount, resulted in a decrease in body weight, BMI, sum of skinfold thickness, and appetite scores of the participants over an 8-week period and establishes the role of drinking excessive water in weight reduction, body fat reduction, and appetite suppression of participants.
 Thus, water drinking induced increase in sympathetic activity is an important and unrecognized component of daily energy expenditure.
-Thus, water has the potential to be a cost free intervention useful as adjunctive treatment in overweight and obese individuals and using a water drinking calculator such as ours to estimate the recommended amount would be an essential part of such an effort and may result in lost weight.
+It seems water has the potential to be a cost free intervention useful as adjunctive treatment in overweight and obese individuals and using a water drinking calculator such as ours to estimate the recommended amount would be an essential part of such an effort and may result in lost weight.

 Water content in foods